 Topic C6 Electrolysis Qu Identify what forms at the electrode and explain how this happens.
 Info You will usually be given a diagram of the electrolysis and the name of the solution that is undergoing electrolysis.
 You will then be asked what forms at one or both electrodes and be asked to explain how this happens.
 To answer this question: 1.
 Identify what forms at the electrode.
 You can use the tips below to help you with this.
 2. Identify the charge of the ion.
 3. Identify that they are attracted to the oppositely charged electrode.
 4. Identify if the ion loses or gains electrons.
-5. Identify (again) what is formed Top Tip Anode: At the positive electrode negative ions lose their electrons If the solution doesn't contain halides oxygen is made.
+5. Identify if they are reduced or oxidised 6.
+Identify (again) what is formed Top Tip Anode: At the positive electrode negative ions lose their electrons and are oxidised .
+If the solution doesn't contain halides oxygen is made.
 This oxygen then reacts with the carbon in the electrode to make carbon dioxide.
-Cathode: At the negative electrode positive ions gain electrons.
+Cathode: At the negative electrode positive ions gain electrons and are reduced .
 If the metal is more reactive than hydrogen, then hydrogen forms at the electrode instead.
 Model Answer Explain what forms at the cathode during the electrolysis of copper sulfate.
-Copper forms at the negative electrode.
-Copper ions have a positive charge and so are are attracted to the oppositely charged negative electrode.
-The copper ions gain electrons to form copper Explain what forms at the anode during the electrolysis of copper sulfate.
-Oxygen forms at the negative electrode.
-Oxygen ions have a negative charge and so are are attracted to the oppositely charged positive electrode.
-The oxygen ions lose electrons to form oxygen.
+1. Copper forms at the negative electrode.
+2. Copper ions have a positive charge 3and so are are attracted to the oppositely charged negative electrode.
+4. The copper ions gain electrons 5and are reduced 6.
+To form copper Explain what forms at the anode during the electrolysis of copper sulfate.
+1. Oxygen forms at the negative electrode.
+2. Oxygen ions have a negative charge 3and so are are attracted to the oppositely charged positive electrode.
+4. The oxygen ions lose electrons 5and are oxidised 6.
+To form oxygen.
 The oxygen then goes on to react with carbon in the electrode to make carbon dioxide gas.
 Practice Explain what forms at the electrodes during electrolysis of iron sulfate Explain what forms at the electrodes during electrolysis of copper chloride Explain what forms at the electrodes during electrolysis of sodium chloride